 About Friends of MSF

 The Friends of MSF societies are university groups established and run by students on a voluntary basis.
-Individual groups are run in different ways, but all have the same core aim of supporting MSF by means of raising awareness and funds.
+Individual groups are run in different ways, but all have the same core aim of supporting MSF by means of raising awareness.

 Why not get involved with the Friends of MSF?